Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Optimal Weight Adaptation with Bayesian Optimization

 In our problem, let $f (\bbsym{\omega}_1) = \bar{J}_\text{true}^{\bbsym{\omega}} (\bb{x}_{\text{MPC}}, \bb{u}_{\text{MPC}})$ be the black-box objective function of the variable $\bbsym{\omega}_1$ which needs to be minimized with Bayesian optimization, \ie

-In this paper, we use Gaussian process (GP) surrogate model to learn the black-box objective function.
-For full details on Gaussian process, the readers are referred to \cite{williams2006gaussian}.
+We use Gaussian process (GP) model \cite{williams2006gaussian} to learn the black-box objective function.
 The GP of $f(\bbsym{\omega}_1)$ is denoted by $\GPModel_f (\bbsym{\omega}_1)$.
 The GP surrogate model is combined with an acquisition function $\xi$ leading to the following optimization problem for finding the next candidate of the optimal solution